NeonLeexiang/DLGSANet/README.md

 ## Contact

-This repo is currently maintained by Yixin Yang ([@yyang181](https://github.com/yyang181)) and is for academic research use only.
+This repo is currently maintained by Xiang Li ([@neonleexiang](https://github.com/NeonLeexiang)) and is for academic research use only.